AttackOnJasper/University-notes/notes/aws/aws.md

 * Storage array
 	* Used in many data centers
 	* Many hard drives / volume

+## Concepts
+1. IOPS
+	- measures how fast we can read / write to a device
+1. Throughput
+	- measures how much data can be moved at a time
+1. Consistency Models
+	1. ACID
+		- atomic (all or nothing)
+		- consistent (valid transaction)
+		- isolated
+		- durable (completed transaction must stick around)
+	1. BASE
+		- basic availability
+		- soft state
+		- eventual consistency

-* Evolutions
+## Evolutions
 * Bulk storage
 	* 'Giant hard drive'
 	* No access to underlying storage OS
 	* e.g. Dropbox, Google Drive, S3
 * Block-based storage
 	* Just like storage used with the computer, where the computer would see the volume where OS & applications can be installed
 	* e.g. Amazon EBS - attaches to an EC2 instance

+## Data Storage Types
+1. Persistent
+	- e.g. S3, RDS, DynamoDB
+1. Transient
+	- e.g. SNS, SQS
+1. Ephemeral
+	- e.g. EC2 Instance Store, Memcached

 ## Data Warehousing
 * For BI